fernandobalieiro/camel-quarkus-protobuf-producer-consumer/README.md

 # Camel Quarkus Protobuf Producer and Consumer Example

-Producer and Consumer using Quarkus Camel, RabbitMQ and Protobuf.
+Producer and Consumer examples using Quarkus, Apache Camel, RabbitMQ and Protobuf.

 This project uses Quarkus, the Supersonic Subatomic Java Framework.